 2021 Tip: This year, both county and city leaders should work in tandem to determine the most effective communication channels on a case by case basis, as well as focus on releasing impactful and honest messaging in real-time to put residents at ease.
 Whether it’s communicating about new strains, vaccines, policies, or strategies for reopening, cross-agency alignment and communicating unified messaging is imperative.

 These unprecedented times require a unique plan of attack, one that is constantly being improved based on lessons learned and community unity.
 While the next couple of years will continue to test and try our health and safety, the will to learn and help our neighbors will be our saving grace.
 Learn more about how Zencity is revolutionizing County Management.

 This month at Zencity we’re celebrating the Black civic leaders we have the honor to work with on a daily basis.

 Celebrating his recent promotion, Assistant City Manager of Lancaster, TX, Carey Neal is humbled and excited as he discusses his unique journey into local government.
 After working in Human Resource Management for over seven years, Carey pivoted to the government sector, bringing his impressive skill set with him, translating well into local government.
 He puts it best, “I’m teaching colleagues how we can embody customer service because, after all, we are an organization serving the public.”

+Although he caught the government bug early on, his career trajectory was all but traditional.
 He first got a taste of public service when he interned for State Representative, Yvonne Davis, while still in high school.